mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 >
 > Only you must know without fail that the wondrous dharma of the seven buddhas can be received and maintained, with its genuine essence manifested, if a practicer whose mind is in accord with enlightenment closely follows and receives the right transmission from a clear-minded master who has attained the way.
 There is no way for this to be known by a priest who studies only words.
 Therefore, you should have done with these uncertainties and illusions, negotiate the way in zazen under the guidance of a true teacher, and gain complete realization of *jijuyu samadhi* of the Buddhas.

-Here, Dogen Zenji [seems to criticize] sutra recitations or *nembutsu* very sharply, strongly, saying, “To think merely moving your tongue or raising your voice has the merit of buddha work is a truly futile notion.”
+Here, Dōgen Zenji [seems to criticize] sutra recitations or *nembutsu* very sharply, strongly, saying, “To think merely moving your tongue or raising your voice has the merit of buddha work is a truly futile notion.”
 Or he says, “lifting your voice in endless recitation is like the frogs in the spring fields croaking from morning to nightfall – no less than before, without benefit.”
 It seems to criticize *nembutsu*, the Pure Land school, and other Buddhists.
 But truly, strictly speaking, it is not criticizing the existing Pure Land school or the founder of the Pure Land school, but the people who practice *nembutsu* chanting or sutra recitation without devoting themselves fully to recite the name of Amitabha.
 And then those people criticize the people who sit in zazen with *shikantaza*, *just sitting*, saying that is wasting time. [...]
-Dogen Zenji criticizes those people who are criticizing zazen [as] a waste of time, because they don’t understand their own practice, reciting *nembutsu*.
+Dōgen Zenji criticizes those people who are criticizing zazen [as] a waste of time, because they don’t understand their own practice, reciting *nembutsu*.

-So I think Dogen Zenji tries to wake them up [as to] how they should practice sutra recitation or chanting the name of Amitabha.
+So I think Dōgen Zenji tries to wake them up [as to] how they should practice sutra recitation or chanting the name of Amitabha.
 He tries to wake them up [as to] what [they] are doing – how it depends on the degree, the intention they have in order to chant the name of Amitabha.
 They truly have to devote themselves to chanting exactly – just like *shikantaza*.

 But they don’t do it, because they don’t understand *just sitting*. *Just sitting* is not just sitting.
 Usually people believe *just sitting* is total manifestation of the Buddha’s world, without leaving any trace of self-consciousness, beyond time... this is zazen, *shikantaza*.
 But people don’t understand this.
 That’s why those people who chant the name of Amitabha criticize the Zen student who sits with wholeheartedness like this.
-That’s why Dogen Zenji tries to wake them up.
+That’s why Dōgen Zenji tries to wake them up.

 Chanting the name of Amitabha is not different from *shikantaza*.
 It’s exactly the same.
 If you criticize *shikantaza*, you don’t understand your [own] practice.

 In other words: if I criticize somebody, [saying,] “You are stupid” – *who* is stupid? *I* am stupid – because I see [that person] in terms of my views.
 That’s why first I must be stupid, and then I can see them as stupid.
 But if I am generous and magnanimous, compassionate, well, I can accept them – so I cannot say “stupid.”

 So if they always criticize, [saying,] “Zazen is [just] wasting time,” it is exactly the same as their own practice: their own practice is exactly wasting time.
-That’s why Dogen Zenji says here, “just croaking in the spring field.”
+That’s why Dōgen Zenji says here, “just croaking in the spring field.”
 Nothing else.

 But usually people understand this paragraph [as] criticizing *nembutsu* and the Shin school.
-I don’t think Dogen Zenji criticized the practice of *nembutsu* or the Shin school founded by Shinran in Japan.
+I don’t think Dōgen Zenji criticized the practice of *nembutsu* or the Shin school founded by Shinran in Japan.
 Shinran himself devoted himself to chant exactly.

-So Dogen’s criticism is quite different: always trying to wake up people who criticize Zen Buddhism, or Shakyamuni, or whoever they are [criticizing].
+So Dōgen’s criticism is quite different: always trying to wake up people who criticize Zen Buddhism, or Shakyamuni, or whoever they are [criticizing].

 #### 19:10